Our Guarantee Terms

-Advice and ‘Guarantee Terms’ for 12-20 week-old pullets
+Advice and ‘Guarantee Terms’ for 12-18 week-old pullets

-Our pullets are carefully reared from hatching eggs produced from our own ‘clean’ breeding flocks resulting in strong vigorous stock, which should grow into healthy and productive hens, therefore, we are happy to offer a three months guarantee for the birds.
-We supply a large number each year, throughout the UK and abroad and claims on our Guarantee are minimal.
+Our pullets are carefully reared from hatching eggs produced from ‘clean’ breeding flocks resulting in strong vigorous stock, which should grow into healthy and productive hens, therefore, we are happy to offer three months’ guarantee with the birds.
+We supply a large number each year, throughout the UK and abroad and claims on our Guarantee are unusual.
 These are usually due to management issues, like poor ventilation in housing, parasites, shortage of outside space, over stocking, mixing of ages, feeding issues, or boredom.
-Hens which are stress free, and able to carry out normal behaviours are more likely to remain healthy and produce good quality eggs.
-Poultry keepers should always bear in mind that the chicken is a jungle bird and many of their behavioural needs have changed little over the past ten thousand years.
-The challenge is to try and understand this, and to encourage natural behaviour.
+Hens which are stress free, with enough outside space and able to enjoy normal behaviours are more likely to remain healthy for many years and produce good quality eggs.
+Poultry keepers should bear in mind that the chicken is a jungle bird and many of their behavioural needs have changed little over the past ten thousand years.
+With this in mind, the challenge is to provide the best environment to encourage natural behaviour.

 - The hen house should be vermin proof, fox proof and well ventilated.

-- A strict vermin control regime should be in place
+- A strict vermin control regime should be in place.

 Outside range – Chickens are versatile and adaptable and will cope in most environments but will not thrive in a small run.
 Ideally allow the birds to free-range, either full time or part time.
-If kept in a run, this should allow at least 10m² of ground space per bird, which is the minimum legal requirement for organic commercial poultry.
-If the available space is restricted in a small garden or allotment, consider reducing the number of birds kept, fencing in vegetable plots instead of the hens, to allow some free-ranging, enrich the run with covered sand baths, outdoor perches, outside shelters, wind breaks, and areas of hardwood chip to encourage insects & foraging.
-In an ideal run, space permitting, 50% of the ground should be covered with foliage or grass, with access to a dust bath, and shelter from rain and sun.
+If kept in a run, this should allow at least 10m² of ground space per bird, which is the minimum legal requirement for organic commercial free-range poultry.
+If the available space is restricted in a small garden or allotment, consider reducing the number of birds kept, consider fencing in vegetable plots instead of the hens, to allow free ranging, enrich the run with covered sand baths, outdoor perches, outside shelters, wind breaks, and areas of hardwood chip to encourage insects & foraging.
+In an ideal run, 50% of the ground should be covered with foliage or grass, and shelter from rain and sun.
 A muddy, barren run will cause a multitude of health problems.

 - Mix new 18 week or older birds with existing hens for two weeks.